idiap/phonvoc/README.txt

 This is a computational platform for Phonetic and Phonological vocoding, released under the BSD licence.
 See file COPYING for details.
-The functionality is covered by
-- Afsaneh Asaei, Milos Cernak, Hervé Bourlard, Signal processing method and apparatus based on structured sparsity of phonological features.
-US Patent Application US2015846036 (14/846,036), Sep.
-4, 2015.
-Some technical details are available in:
-- Milos Cernak, Blaise Potard and Philip N. Garner, Phonological Vocoding Using Artificial Neural Networks .
-In: Proceedings of the IEEE Intl.
-Conference on Acoustics, Speech and Signal Processing (ICASSP).
-Brisbane, Australia, 2015

 The software is based on Kaldi and Idiap SSP.
 For training of the analysis and synthesis models, follow please train/README.txt.

-For analysis and synthesis, pre-trained models are available.
-First, set language and phonology systems, a synthesis voice and re-synthesis vocoder in Config.sh.
+For analysis and synthesis with the pre-trained models, set first language and phonology systems, a synthesis voice and re-synthesis vocoder in Config.sh.
 The following setup is pre-trained:

 export lang=English # analysis trained on WSJ corpus